About this course

 The part-time study route is taught one day a week, and where possible part-time students are taught alongside full-time students on the BSc (Hons) Quantity Surveying and Commercial Management course.
 Your typical day will run from 9 am through to about 7.30 pm, and normally three different subject areas are taught on each day.

-The course is organised into structured modules and is delivered through lectures, tutorials, workshops, seminar groups, site visits, laboratory sessions, and individual and group projects.
-As this course is taught on a part-time day release basis, no formal placement is provided by the University.
-The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by real companies).
+The delivery of the course is enhanced by the incorporation of site visits and guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by real companies).

 Study trips